 With the patio construction pretty much complete and now laid in the 3 major zones around the perimeter of the house (garage, kitchen/dining room, side return) it’s now time to start building the periphery parts of the hard landscaping.

-With the sleeper wall already built in front of the garage patio area, to act as a retaining wall for the earth which forms the lawn part of the garden, the rest of the kitchen/dining room patio needs a boarder to edge the late slabs.
-To fulfil this requirement and to enhance the overall look of the garden a scheme was developed that involved laying some decking boards in two rows in front of the slabs on a wooden frame.
+With the sleeper wall already built in front of the garage patio area, to act as a retaining wall for the earth that forms the lawn part of the garden, the rest of the kitchen/dining room patio needs a border to edge the late slabs.
+To fulfill this requirement and to enhance the overall look of the garden a scheme was developed that involved laying some decking boards in two rows in front of the slabs on a wooden frame.

 Low voltage LED decking lights were installed in the deck boards and at the bottom of the sleeper wall.

 It is also planned that spike lights will be installed under the trees at the bottom of the garden.
 This will help to create an inviting and chilled atmosphere for evening enjoyment in the garden.